thrackle-io/rules-engine/docs/src/src/client/token/ERC20/ProtocolERC20.sol/contract.ProtocolERC20.md

 ### getHandlerAddress

-*this function returns the handler address*
+*This function returns the handler address*

 ```solidity